Skip to content

 isWalletDiscovered(): boolean

-/** Get the next sequence number for a SignTransactionRequest. */
+/** Get the next sequence number (for manual request construction). */

 nextSequence(): number